Minsk Tractor Works: Associated plants

 Joint assembly production of MTZ tractors began in 2013 in Cambodia, at MTZ's first assembly plant in the ASEAN region.
 Tractors are now exported to all ASEAN countries.

-Sport, Media, and Culture
+Sport, media, and culture

 Until 2010 Minsk Tractor Works was a sponsor of a Belarusian Premier League football team MTZ-RIPO Minsk.
 Games were played at Traktor stadium, which is located near the plant.

 The Palace of Culture of the plant hosts the ballroom Dance Club Mara.

-During the 2022 Russian invasion of Ukraine, A video showed a Belarus-82.1 pulling a captured Russian MT-LB.